rpatterson/prunerr/README.rst

   This also involves changing ``$ prunerr daemon`` behavior such that it also considers successfully *copied* items as candidates for deletions, not just items whose imported files have been deleted by Servarr, such as when upgrading.

-- Convert from a Servarr Custom Script to a WebHook:

-  This is definitely the better way to do this and addresses a number of issues.

 - Send a notification when no download item can be deleted and downloading is paused: